gazebosim/docs/harmonic/install_windows_src.md

 ## Install dependencies

 1. Install a conda distribution.
-As Gazebo uses all dependencies from the conda-forge channel, we sugged to install miniforge following [the official miniforge installation docs](https://github.com/conda-forge/miniforge#windows)
+As Gazebo uses all dependencies from the conda-forge channel, we suggest to install miniforge following [the official miniforge installation docs](https://github.com/conda-forge/miniforge#windows)
    You will likely want to check the box to add `conda` to your `PATH` during the installation process so that you won't have to do this step manually.